 - M. Tech in VLSI Design and Embedded Systems graduates will be able to: - PO1: Independently carry out research/investigation and development work to solve the practical problems related to VLSI Design and Embedded Systems. - PO2: Write and present a substantial technical report/document in the field of VLSI Design and Embedded Systems - PO3: Demonstrate a degree of mastery over the area of VLSI Design and Embedded Systems.
-The mastery should be level higher than the requirements of bachelor's in Electronics & Communication Engineering program. - PO4: Abstract the requirements of modern microelectronics and smart systems to offer innovative solutions with available IPs and interfaces. - PO5: Design and develop VLSI and Embedded modules with good economics to meet Quality of Service. - PO6: Acquire professional and intellectual integrity, research ethics and execute socioconcern projects related to modern VLSI and Embedded Systems.
+The mastery should be level higher than the requirements of bachelor's in Electronics & Communication Engineering program. - PO4: Design and develop solutions with current technologies and tools to meet the global challenges in the field of VLSI Design and Embedded Systems. - PO5: Abstract the requirements for modern microelectronics and smart devices with good economics and business practices. - PO6: Acquire professional and intellectual integrity, research ethics and execute socioconcern projects related to modern large scale integrated circuits and Embedded Systems.